TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

 }
 ```

 We know something is wrong... maybe something was not found?
-Maybe the url is outdated?
+Maybe the URL is outdated?

-*Maybe* is not good enough and maybe, we can simply read it:
+*Maybe* is not good enough, and maybe, we can simply read it:

 ```diff
 +use Symfony\Component\HttpFoundation\Response;